allcloud-io/TrustStack-Data-Perimeter-Security-Packages/apps/security-controls/lib/solutions/ecr/image-layer-access/README.md

 - **PCI DSS**: Helps meet requirements for restricting access to sensitive data (Requirements 7 and 8)
 - **HIPAA**: Supports technical safeguards for access control and audit controls
 - **FedRAMP**: Aligns with security controls for data protection and access management

-## Troubleshooting

-### Common Issues

-1. **Legitimate Access Blocked**: If legitimate users or applications are blocked from accessing ECR layers:

-   - Review the SCP configuration to ensure necessary exceptions are in place
-   - Check CloudTrail logs to understand why access was denied

-2. **Alerting False Positives**: If you receive excessive alerts about legitimate access:

-   - Adjust the CloudWatch rule patterns to better filter events
-   - Add known legitimate patterns to an allowlist

-3. **Remediation Workflow Failures**: If automated remediation fails:
-   - Check Lambda execution logs for error details
-   - Verify that the remediation role has sufficient permissions

-For additional support, please contact your security administrator or cloud operations team.